 Sleeping outdoors for whatever the occasion just got a whole lot better.

-Check out the awesome image gallery below and don’t forget to share this post if you enjoy camping!
+Check out the awesome image gallery below, and don’t forget to share this post if you enjoy camping!

 Sleeping over a running stream or lake would be quite an experience.
 Pretty sure that hearing a natural river run below you beats that sound generator you have next to your bed to help you get to sleep!

-It takes a village?
+Does it take a village?
 Certainly could do it that way!
 Nothing says community better than heading out and camping with your friends and family!
 And if hammock tents are not your thing, you can check out our selection of the best family tents this year.

-Pretty epic view from way up in the trees, especially near the water.
+That’s a pretty epic view from way up in the trees, especially near the water.
 Tentsile has done a great job at providing several nifty color choices to pick from.

-This is is the absolutely where we’d choose to setup camp if we had the choice.
+This is is the absolutely where we’d choose to set up camp if we had the choice.
 Close enough to trees to make sure the tent had enough support and close enough to hear the water lapping up onto the shore at night.

 We are an adventurous crew here at Wilderness Today – but this absolutely takes it to a WHOLE new level.

-Awesome little secluded camping spot up in the trees when there wouldn’t realistically be a good place to camp on even ground down below.
+Awesome little secluded camping spot up in the trees when there wouldn’t really be a good place to camp on even ground down below.
 The tie downs can also serve as a drying line for your clothes.

 Tentsile village in the morning near a lake.
 Not only tons of fun among friends but from a practical standpoint, these tents also provide shade from the sun during the day if you need a place to get some cover from the UV rays.

-Looks like an awesome place to setup camp and have a quick swim.
+Looks like an awesome place to set up camp and have a quick swim.